datachefs/cdv-notes/pages/how.md

 5. [Iteration over Perfectionism](/pages/how/iteration/iteration.html): don't try to figure out all of it all at once, don't worry too much about exactly where we are headed, take the first steps in a low risk, iterative way

-And here's a draft of a [plan](./plan/) built around these principles
+And here's a draft of a [plan](./plan/) built around these principles, plus criteria for success.

 The end result: {Some reference back to the quote from Citizenship School about developing leaders, plus a nod to what's next}